michael2012z/BitBible/markdown/KJV/files/Gen.md

 38. And Saul died, and Baal–hanan the son of Achbor reigned in his stead.

-39. And Baal–hanan the son of Achbor died, and Hadar reigned in his stead: and the name of his city was Pau; and his wife’s name was Mehetabel, the daughter of Matred, the daughter of Mezahab.Hadar, Pau: or, Hadad, Pai: after his death was an Aristocracy
+39. And Baal–hanan the son of Achbor died, and Hadar reigned in his stead: and the name of his city was Pau; and his wife’s name was Mehetabel, the daughter of Matred, the daughter of Mezahab.

-40. And these are the names of the dukes that came of Esau, according to their families, after their places, by their names; duke Timnah, duke Alvah, duke Jetheth,Alvah: or, Aliah
+40. And these are the names of the dukes that came of Esau, according to their families, after their places, by their names; duke Timnah, duke Alvah, duke Jetheth,

 41. Duke Aholibamah, duke Elah, duke Pinon,

 42. Duke Kenaz, duke Teman, duke Mibzar,

-43. Duke Magdiel, duke Iram: these be the dukes of Edom, according to their habitations in the land of their possession: he is Esau the father of the Edomites.the Edomites: Heb.
-Edom
+43. Duke Magdiel, duke Iram: these be the dukes of Edom, according to their habitations in the land of their possession: he is Esau the father of the Edomites.

 ## Genesis 37

-1. And Jacob dwelt in the land wherein his father was a stranger, in the land of Canaan.wherein…: Heb. of his father’s sojournings
+1. And Jacob dwelt in the land wherein his father was a stranger, in the land of Canaan.

 2. These are the generations of Jacob.
 Joseph, being seventeen years old, was feeding the flock with his brethren; and the lad was with the sons of Bilhah, and with the sons of Zilpah, his father’s wives: and Joseph brought unto his father their evil report.

-3. Now Israel loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colours.colours: or, pieces
+3. Now Israel loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colours.

 4. And when his brethren saw that their father loved him more than all his brethren, they hated him, and could not speak peaceably unto him.